AndrewWilliams3142/al-folio/_pages/publications.md

 nav: true
 ---

 ### in prep:

+ - **Williams, A. I. L.** & Khairoutdinov, M: Convectively coupled equatorial waves in a simple, cloud-resolving model of the Walker Circulation

- - **Williams, A. I. L.**, Nuijens, L., Hohenegger, C., Dagan, G., Stier, P. & Khairoutdinov, M.: Aerosol-cloud-circulation interactions in high-resolution simulations with an imposed SST gradient
+ - **Williams, A. I. L.**, Nuijens, L., Hohenegger, C., Dagan, G. & Stier, P.: Aerosol-cloud-circulation interactions in high-resolution simulations with an imposed SST gradient

 ### 2022: